 During his years with Greene, Charley got to see a bit of the world outside Chicago and the U.S. The pair are shown coming back from England in late 1913 after at least a couple of tours there where they had played a command performance for the King and Queen.
 Another arrival is seen in a manifest from an extended Australian trip back to San Francisco on March 7, 1914.
 While there, they performed for the Lord Mayor of Sydney and at the Tivoli Theatre in Melbourne, where Charley's accompaniments got notable reviews.
 Greene and Straight also recorded a reported 65 sides for Pathe Records during their time together, including King of the Bungaloos.
 After coming back from Australia, it appears that further travel was confined to the United States, as Charley was now married to Clara (Kennedy) Straight, and the team of Greene and Straight more or less dissolved.
 The couple lived briefly in Manhattan in 1914 where he published songs and rags with two of the largest firms in the city, Jerome H. Remick & Company and M. Witmark & Sons.
 Charley also worked as a soloist around town while looking for another good opportunity.
 The Straight's first daughter Virginia was born late in 1914 after they moved back to Chicago.

-Back on his home turf and still employed by Remick, Charley started in as a composer of songs and instrumentals.
-One in particular caught the ear of a Music Trade Review reporter in October, 1915: "Just to find out for ourselves what was doing, The Review reporter wandered over to Remick's, figuring that if there was anything exciting doing he'd find it there.
+Back on his home turf and still employed by Remick, Charley dug in as a composer of songs and instrumentals.
+One piece in particular caught the ear of a Music Trade Review reporter in October, 1915: "Just to find out for ourselves what was doing, The Review reporter wandered over to Remick's, figuring that if there was anything exciting doing he'd find it there.
 Sure enough, there was a line three deep before the counter which 'Shorty' Stroubel and Charley Straight were trying to satisfy, and the piano rooms were all crowded and working as hard as they ever did.
 Speaking of Charley, that gentleman has just added to the Remick list a new fox-trot, which he has named 'Let's Go.'
 Into it Straight has put plenty of the snap that has characterized his playing, and which aided so much in popularizing American ragtime in Europe.
 Straight was one of the first of the American rag artists to descend upon the old world and teach it the beauties of ragged syncopation."
 He would also soon bring it into parlors everywhere.

 It appears that Charley's first job cutting piano rolls was for the QRS Autograph Line, likely as early as the late fall of 1914 just after his return for New York, based on advertising.
 The Autographs were allegedly hand-played rolls in that they were played live on a marking piano, but then sometimes heavily edited before being made into a master for duplication and distribution.
 The kingpin of QRS at that time was Lee S. Roberts who had been there in the beginning.
 Charley would have arrived there a few months before Max Kortlander, who eventually took the company over in 1931, but until then had favored artist status.
 Whether due to a reason that was stylistic or artistic, or perhaps what Charley felt were unfavorable terms, he stayed with QRS for only a year or so, having left around the end of 1915, probably having been on a one year contract.